|Event Start Date||05/06/2019|

 Regulating competition in mobile markets covers the key issues generated by promoting mobile competition, including the tensions that arise from regulating prices, market design through spectrum auctions and the impact competition policies can have on companies’ investment decisions.

-The course also takes a detailed look at the engineering issues, particularly the effect on costs and spectrum efficiency as well as the nature of balanced spectrum portfolios.
+This mobile competition training course also takes a detailed look at the engineering issues, particularly the effect on costs and spectrum efficiency as well as the nature of balanced spectrum portfolios.

 - The role of spectrum in competition policy